cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 c) CrypTool 2 (CT2)
    - Completely new designed CrypTool in C# using the .NET framework and WPF
-   - Strictly using the standards from Microsoft .NET (looks like Office 2007)
+   - Strictly using the standards from Microsoft .NET (looks like Office 2007, ribbon bar)
    - Usage of Windows Presentation Foundation (WPF) to create multi media GUIs using vector graphics
-   - The whole project can be build with the respective most current, free Visual Studio Express-Edition for C#.
+   - The whole project can be build with the respective most current, free Visual Studio Community edition (fromerly Visual Studio Express) for C#.
    - Available as crypto providers are:
      - the .NET crypto provider,
      - libraries like GMP/MPIR, Crypto++ via wrappers, and